splewis/get5/documentation/docs/installation.md

 requires SourceMod version 1.10 or higher.
 Instructions of how to install SourceMod and MetaMod (requirement of SourceMod) can be found on their website.

+[Download MetaMod](https://www.sourcemm.net/downloads.php?branch=stable){ .md-button .md-button--primary } [Download SourceMod](https://www.sourcemod.net/downloads.php?branch=stable){ .md-button .md-button--primary }

+**Remember to select the correct OS type (Windows/Linux/Mac) for both plugins.
+This should be the OS of the server.**

 ## Download Get5

 Releases of Get5 can be found in the [Tags](https://github.com/splewis/get5/tags) section of the repo.
 These versions